Destiny 2 Lore: An Emergency Handbook to Get You Caught Up.Published: June 27, 2020

 The Awoken, humans who tried to escape the Collapse and who were forever changed by the singularity that resulted from it, formed a new race, one that is similar to their human ancestors but possesses new power.
 They helped create The Last City, located under the Traveler.

 This brought about the City Age, when humans united, rather than remaining scattered about the globe.
 The Lightbearers who helped end the initial faction wars in the City became known as the Guardians.

-: No one knows exactly what theis or where it came from.
+No one knows exactly what the Traveler is or where it came from.
 What we do know is that its purpose is to cultivate life and to uplift civilizations, and that the Darkness is its greatest enemy.